2017 West Lothian Council election

-The 2017 West Lothian Council election took place on 4 May 2017 to elect members of West Lothian Council.
+The 2017 West Lothian Council election took place on 4 May 2017.
 The election used the 9 wards created as a result of the Local Governance (Scotland) Act 2004, with each ward electing three or four Councillors using the single transferable vote system form of proportional representation, with 33 Councillors being elected.
 The election resulted in no overall party majority, leading to the Labour Party and the Conservative Party forming a coalition administration.